 Mattresses and box springs become problematic once they reach the end of their useful life.
 Since they are bulky and hard to move, disposal is difficult and increasingly expensive for municipalities.
-As a result, they often become an illegal dumping problem found on curbs and roadsides.
-There is no easy way to dispose of mattresses because they are not only difficult to landfill, but also pose challenges for some incinerators due to their inability to be easily compressed and crushed.
+As a result, they often become an illegal dumping problem found on curbs, vacant lots, and roadsides.
+There is no easy way to dispose of mattresses because they are not only difficult to landfill, but also pose challenges for some incinerators due to their inability to be easily compressed and crushed, and become tangled in equipment.

 In the past, “recycling” a mattress was often mistakenly viewed as putting a new cover on an old mattress.
 However, this is not recycling.
 Even so, it is important to recognize that mattresses can be and are reused in their original form.
 To help understand issues related to safety, health and the environment, a few commonly confused terms have been listed below.